alexander-varljen/alexander-varljen.github.io/index.md

 **Description of the Artifact:**

-The original project from which this artifact enhancement was taken from was called “CS 260 Data Structures and Algorithms: Hash Tables and Chaining” (make this a link), which I created for an assignment back in February of 2021.
+The original project from which this artifact enhancement was taken from was called [“CS 260 Data Structures and Algorithms: Hash Tables and Chaining”](https://github.com/alexander-varljen/alexander-varljen.github.io/blob/main/cs260hashtablesandchaining.zip), which I created for an assignment back in February of 2021.
 The goal of the project was to create a program that, via four menu options, allowed the user to load bid data from a csv file into a Hash Table data structure, display all the bids from within this data structure, find one bid from the list stored in the Hash Table, and remove one bid from the Hash Table.
 My enhancement to this artifact was adding vector sorting capacity with four new menu options, one for loading the bids into the vector that was used for the vector sorting, one for displaying all the bids in this vector, one for sorting the bids in that vector via selection sort, and one for sorting the bids in that vector via quick sort.
 This enhancement was made in the third week of July in 2022.

 **Why This Artifact was Chosen:**